Evolving generalist controllers to handle a wide range of morphological variations: Results

-\subsection{Bipedal Walker}
+\subsubsection{Bipedal Walker}

-In the Bipedal Walker task, a few runs were able to evolve a single generalist ANN controller without branching, many other runs resulted evolutionary branching.
-This may be due to the complexity of the problem that required several ANNs to partition the large morphological variation space and control each partition sufficiently well. \\

-On the default morphology (see Figure~\ref{fig:bipedalResults} (a)), we observe that the performance is reduced while the size of the training morphologies increases (assuming minimization).
-It is evident (based on the strong statistical difference) that introducing morphological variations during evolution has a negative impact on the performance on the default morphology.
-This is intuitive since in the cases of evolution with larger morphological variations, the time spend on evolving on different variations could be spent on the default morphology, which will increase the performance. \\
+For this problem, evolutionary branching was common, indicating that it's complexity requires multiple ANNs to manage larger morphological spaces effectively.
+In Figure~\ref{fig:bipedalResults} (a), performance on the default morphology decreases with increasing learning set size, suggesting a negative impact.
+Statistical analysis strongly supports this observation.
+This is intuitive since in the cases of evolution with more variations, the time spent on different variations could be spent on the default morphology, which would improve the performance for this morphology.

-On the local variations set (see Figure~\ref{fig:bipedalResults} (b)), we observe a reverse trend observed in (a).
-The median of the performances ranged from -161.64 to -195.55 in processes that employ different size of morphology sets.
-The trend is slightly downward (thus increasing performance) while the size of the morphological sets increases.
-One interesting finding to note is that, while the sizes of morphological sets increases the variance reduces drastically.
-The $p$-value of the statistical test between the morphology sets of 1 and 64 showed a statistical significance.
-This supports the notion that the controllers evolved with a larger morphological set are more robust. \\

-On the global variations set (see Figure~\ref{fig:bipedalResults} (b)), the reverse trend relative to (a) is even more stronger where the downward trend (thus increasing performance) is much more pronounced.
-The controllers that are evolved on the default morphology achieved a score of 8.71 whilst the controllers that are evolved with 64 morphologies achieved a median of -139.57.
-We also observe decreasing variation trend.
-The $p$-values indicates that the differences between the results are statistically significant. \\

-Figure~\ref{fig:bipedalResults} (d) shows the number of morphologies the controllers is evolved to control sufficiently.
-We observe that, the controllers that employ larger sets of morphologies during evolution lead to sufficient control of larger number of morphologies.
-In Figure~\ref{fig:fig1}, the performance of a controller that is evolved on the default (a) and 64 morphologies (b) are shown respectively.
-We observe that the controller that is evolved on 64 morphologies is able to handle a wide range of morphological variations.

-\subsection{Ant}

-Due to the complexity of the Ant problem, we observe evolutionary branching, where several ANN controllers evolved to control partitions of the morphological variations. \\
+On the local variations set in Figure~\ref{fig:bipedalResults} (b), a reverse trend to (a) is observed, with median performances ranging from -161.64 to -195.55.
+As set size increases, performance only slightly improves, but variance significantly decreases indicating improved robustness.
+On the global variations set (Figure~\ref{fig:bipedalResults} (c)), the reverse trend to (a) is even more pronounced, with a strong downward trend indicating increased performance and decreased variance.
+Both the local and global results show statistical significant differences between the learning set sizes.
+Figure~\ref{fig:bipedalResults} (d) illustrates the increasing number of morphologies effectively controlled by controllers evolved with larger learning sets.

+\subsubsection{Ant}